Faculty Development Summer Fellowship Program Guidelines

 SIZE AND NUMBER

-If your research involves the use of infectious agents, select agents and toxins, human or endothermic vertebrate materials (including blood, body fluids, cells and tissues), recombinant DNA or transgenic animals, the protocol may require Institutional Biosafety Committee (IBC) review and approval.
-Please contact Dr. Estelle Levetin at 918-631-2764 to determine if IBC approval is necessary prior to submitting the proposal.
+If your research involves the use of infectious agents, select agents and toxins, human or endothermic vertebrate materials (including blood, body fluids, cells and tissues), recombinant DNA, synthetic nucleic acid molecules or transgenic animals, the protocol may require Institutional Biosafety Committee (IBC) review and approval.
+Please contact Dr. Estelle Levetin at x2764 or email@example.com if your research involves any of these items.
+If IBC approval is necessary, a protocol must be submitted with this application.

-A description of the specific activities planned for the fellowship period.
+(d) A description of the specific activities planned for the fellowship period;

 PROPOSALS WILL NOT BE CONSIDERED UNLESS THEY FOLLOW THE GUIDELINES AND CONTAIN ALL OF THE ABOVE INFORMATION.